winterstein/react-game-engine/src/book/chapter1.md

 Mom: (v happy) Today's the day!
 Fresh country air here we come!

 Today is the *worst* day ever.
 We are leaving home, and my school, and all my friends...
-and in fact we're leaving everything, to go live in Rosbreck, which is a field in the middle of nowhere.
+and in fact we're leaving everything, to go live in Kilfearn, which is a field in the middle of nowhere.

 The first challenge is loading the car.
 We did not realise how much stuff we had until we tried to pack it up.